marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-controlling-c++-dialect.rst

   Version 14, which first appeared in G++ 10, corrects the mangling of the nullptr expression.

+  Version 15, which first appeared in G++ 10.3, corrects G++ 10 ABI tag regression.

-  Version 15, which first appeared in G++ 11, changes the mangling of ``__alignof__`` to be distinct from that of ``alignof``, and dependent operator names.
+  Version 16, which first appeared in G++ 11, changes the mangling of ``__alignof__`` to be distinct from that of ``alignof``, and dependent operator names.

+  Version 17, which first appeared in G++ 12, fixes layout of classes that inherit from aggregate classes with default member initializers in C++14 and up.

   See also :option:`-Wabi`.